wwt/docker-foundations/docker-commands/4_part-iv-run-docker-containers.md

-Run the Python script in your Container and follow the prompts
+Run the Python script in your Container and follow the prompts:

 ```bash
 python my_script.py